 4. Select technologies and tools to improve data quality

-Given the sheer number of offerings on the market, it turns out to be time-consuming and tricky to compare their features, licensing costs, payment options, etc. Consider that if you are burdened with outdated software, the task gets more complicated as you may need to modernize it.
+Given the sheer number of offerings for data collection, data cleansing, etc. on the market, it turns out to be time-consuming and tricky to compare their features, licensing costs, payment options, etc. Consider that if you are burdened with outdated software, the task gets more complicated as you may need to modernize it.

 Adoption of new technologies and tools may require more inside-out knowledge than was initially expected, so choose tech partners who are an old hand at handling data issues.

 5. Identify the roles and responsibilities for stakeholders